 - Read our detailed guides on how to plan a road trip and how to pack for a road trip.

-4. Yellowstone Park Hotels Begin To Close Their Doors For Winter In October
+4. Yellowstone Hotels Begin To Close In October

-All being well with the aforementioned weather and logistics, visiting in October has some serious benefits, including hotel room availability.
+All being well with the aforementioned weather and logistics, visiting Yellowstone National Park in October has some serious benefits, including better hotel room availability and more affordable prices.

-Getting booked into national park hotels is notoriously difficult for the majority of the year, but at the beginning of October right before the park closes for its Winter season, there are usually some rooms free even if you book late.
+Getting booked into national park hotels is notoriously difficult for the majority of the year.
+But at the beginning of October right before Yellowstone closes for its winter season, there are usually some rooms free even if you book late.

-If you left things late in Summer you would have no chance getting a hotel room within the park and you’d have to leave each day to Gardiner, West Yellowstone, Cooke City or even Jackson.
+If you left things late in summer you would have no chance getting a hotel room within Yellowstone boundaries and you would have to leave each day to stay in Gardiner, West Yellowstone, Cooke City, Cody or even Jackson.

 However, this comes with a very important notice:

-Most of Yellowstone’s hotel accommodation closes around October 11 each year.
+Most Yellowstone hotels close around October 11 each year.
 So if you’re planning a late October visit you have very limited options which can affect your itinerary.

-- Canyon Village – All lodges and cabins close October 10/11 (Canyon campground closes in Sept)
+- Canyon Village – All lodges and cabins close mid-October (Canyon campground closes in Sept)

-- Mammoth – Campground open all year, cabins close Sept but hotel open until November 28.
+- Mammoth – Campground open all year, cabins close Sept but hotel open until late November

-- Inn at Old Faithful – Hotel closes October 11
+- Inn at Old Faithful – Hotel closes mid-October

-- Lodge and Cabins at Old Faithful – Cabins close October 3
+- Lodge and Cabins at Old Faithful – Cabins close mid-October

-- Snow Lodge at Old Faithful – Hotel and cabins close October 24
+- Snow Lodge at Old Faithful – Hotel and cabins close mid-October

-- Grant Village Lodge – Hotel closes October 3
+- Grant Village Lodge – Hotel closes early October

-- Lewis Lake – Campground open until November 7
+- Lewis Lake – Campground open until early November

-Mammoth hotel and Old Faithful Snow Lodge (marked with green above) are your best bet for accommodation at Yellowstone if visiting mid to late October.
+Mammoth hotel and Old Faithful Snow Lodge are your best bet for accommodation at Yellowstone if visiting mid to late October.